artemlunev2000/simple-pycharm-plugin/README.md

 # simple-pycharm-plugin

+Description:

-when you click to a variable name with right mouse button you can choose "add int annotation" and this variable get int annotation.
+When you click to a variable name with right mouse button you can choose "add int annotation" and this variable annotation become int.

 ## installation and running